OctopusDeploy/blog/blog/2021-03/octopus-release-2021-q1/index.md

 We joined the [Linux Foundation](https://www.linuxfoundation.org/en/join/members/) in 2020, and we care deeply about making DevOps automation excellent on both Windows and Linux platforms.
 Octopus Cloud uses our Linux Docker image to power the deployments for thousands of customers.
 It's a stable and secure platform for all your deployment and runbook automation!

-This release also includes new Search and API key management features that benefit all users of Octopus Deploy.
+This release also includes new Search and API key management features that benefit all users of Octopus Server.

 - **[Octopus Server Linux Docker image RTW](blog/2021-03/octopus-release-2021-q1/index.md#octopus-server-linux-docker-image)**.
 Our Linux container is ready for production workloads with full support.
 - **[Tentacle for ARM/ARM64](blog/2021-03/octopus-release-2021-q1/index.md#tentacle-for-arm-arm64)**.
 Octopus Tentacle now supports ARM and ARM64 hardware.